 Taverna [Hull et al. 2006] is an application that facilitates the use and integration of a number of tools and databases available on the web, in particular Web services.
-It allows users who are not necessarily programmers to design, execute, and share WFs.
-These WFs can integrate many different resources in a single experiment.
+It allows users who are not necessarily programmers to design, execute, and share workflows.
+These workflows can integrate many different resources in a single experiment.

-Taverna WF can contain services including:
+A Taverna workflow can contain several services including:

-- A service capable of running Java code directly within Taverna. - A service to run a remote application via the REST protocol. - A service to run a remote application via the SOAP/WSDL protocol.
+- A service capable of running Java code directly within Taverna. - A service to run a remote application via the REST protocol. - A service to run a remote application via the SOAP/WSDL protocol. - A service to have a Taverna workflow nested within another hierarchically.
+In that way, simple workflows can be used as a basis for more complex ones - A service to access local tools within a workflow.
+Thus, we can use local tools within a Taverna workflow.